TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/LegacyInstallations.rst

 Files on project level
 ======================

+The TYPO3 project root folder (TYPO3 main) is any subfolder of your web root folder, e.g. :file:`/var/www/html/project1/` or :file:`/home/user1/public_html/project1/`.
-This folder contains the main entry script :file:`index.php` and might contain publicly available files like a :file:`robots.txt` and files needed for the server configuration like a :file:`.htaccess` file.
+It contains the main entry script :file:`index.php` and might contain publicly available files like a :file:`robots.txt` and files needed for the server configuration like a :file:`.htaccess` file.